DevOps

 Before Kubernetes CI/CD, the other common approach to setting up CI/CD pipelines was to use a managed service, like Azure Pipelines or GitHub Actions.

 This strategy is easier to execute because you don’t have to install and manage any CI/CD software; it’s available to you in SaaS form.
+A hosted ci tool usually integrates with a git repository and reacts to pull requests to start pipeline runs.
 Scalability is also not usually an issue because your pipelines operate on cloud infrastructure that provides virtually unlimited resources.

 The downside is that CI/CD-as-a-Service options provide less control and flexibility because you have to use whichever tools and configuration options the platform supports.
 This option may also become costly, since you typically have to pay the service provider for both the software and any infrastructure your pipelines consume.